nergmada/aip-tools-2020/readme.md

 This first line, pulls the latest image of the main Docker image created in `Dockerfile`.
 This is image is something I've created that automatically builds all the planners and planning tools you need and nearly instantly puts them at your disposal. **You won't need to change this line.**

-`COPY ./input /input`
+`COPY . /src`

-This tells docker to copy anything in the folder `./input` within this repo, into your container.
+This tells docker to copy anything in the folder we're currently in `.`, into your container.
 We do this so that files, such as domains, problems and plans that are outside the container, can be copied into the container.
-In the `./input` folder of this repo, you should place any domains or problem files you wish to run, and any plans you wish to validate.
+In the folder for this repo, you should place any domains or problem files you wish to run, and any plans you wish to validate.

-`WORKDIR /input`
+`WORKDIR /src`

-This tells docker to start by running in the input folder.
-When Docker copies the `./input` folder to `/input` it doesn't by default start you inside that folder.
-This command makes it so that when you run any commands inside docker, it'll start in this `/input` folder.
+This tells docker to start by running in the `/src` folder.
+When Docker copies everything in the repo folder into `/src` it doesn't by default start you inside that folder.
+This command makes it so that when you run any commands inside docker, it'll start in this `/src` folder.
+You can check this by setting `CMD` to `ls` (the `ls` function lists files on unix). e.g. `CMD ls`

-`CMD /bin/optic domain.pddl problem.pddl`
+`CMD optic domain.pddl problem.pddl`

 This is the most important line, and the only line you'll need to modify. the `CMD` tells docker what to run, when this container is executed.
-In this case, we are running `domain.pddl` and `problem.pddl` on the planner `optic` which is located in `/bin`.
+In this case, we are running `domain.pddl` and `problem.pddl` on the planner `optic`.

-All planners and software you need are located in `/bin` I have listed what is available further down.
+All available planners and software are listed further down.
+Simply use the name shown further down to run a different piece of software.

-By default this line is set to `/bin/optic` but if you want to run for example, `metricff` you'll need to switch this to `/bin/metricff`.

-Inside your `./input` folder, we assume you've put a domain pddl file called `domain.pddl`.
+Inside your this repo folder, we assume you've put a domain pddl file called `domain.pddl`.
 Let's say instead you put a domain called `driverlog.pddl`.
 You can change `domain.pddl` to `driverlog.pddl` to use the `driverlog.pddl` domain instead e.g.

-`CMD /bin/optic driverlog.pddl problem.pddl`
+`CMD optic driverlog.pddl problem.pddl`

+or maybe you've added a plan file `plan.txt` into this repo folder, you could validate it by doing

+`CMD Validate driverlog.pddl problem.pddl plan.txt`

-**When you add domains to the input folder, you need to run build again**
+**When you add domains to the repo folder, you need to run build again**

 ### Quick steps (You should read the detailed explanation before following this)